bokgyeong/Vaccine/README.md

-# Supplemental Code for A Zero-Inflated Negative Binomial Regression Model for Spatiotemporal Data of US Vaccine Hesitancy
+# Supplemental Code for Spatial distribution and determinants of childhood vaccination refusal in the United States.
 Authors: Bokgyeong Kang, Sandra Goldlust, Elizabeth Lee, John Hughes, Shweta Bansal, and Murali Haran

 This repository will contain source code and supplemental materials from the manuscript, "Spatial distribution and determinants of childhood vaccination refusal in the United States.".